JasonSilvestri/JSopX.BridgeTooFar/JSopX.BridgeTooFar/DocsX/jsopx.RCLxComponents/Master/p1/v1/Includes/Content/Template/README/Usage.md

 ﻿
-#### Adding the JSopX™ RCL Assets Razor Class Library Projects
+#### Adding the JSopX™ RCL Components Razor Class Library Projects

 This is another one of those steps that I did for you, but you never know.
 You may need to re-create these steps in custom situations.

-### Reference the RCL Assets Razor Class Library Project
+### Reference the RCL Components Razor Class Library Project

-1. **Add a project reference** to `JsopX.RCLxAssets` in each client project:
+1. **Add a project reference** to `JsopX.RCLxComponents` in each client project:
     - Right-click on the client project (e.g., `JsopX.AngularCore`, `JsopX.ReactCore`, `JsopX.VueCore`, `JsopX.BlazorServerCore`).
     - Select **Add** > **Project Reference**.
-    - Check `JsopX.RCLxAssets` and click **OK**.
+    - Check `JsopX.RCLxComponents` and click **OK**.

 2. **Use the Common Code**:
-   - You can now use the JSopX™ RCL Assets Razor Class Library from the `JSopX.RCLxAssets` project in your other projects.
+   - You can now use the JSopX™ RCL Components Razor Class Library from the `JSopX.RCLxComponents` project in your other projects.

 ### Example: Blazor Project

 **In `JsopX.BlazorServerCore`**:

-1. **Reference the RCL Assets Razor Class Library Project**:
+1. **Reference the RCL Components Razor Class Library Project**:
-    - Add a reference to `JsopX.RCLxAssets` in `JsopX.BlazorServerCore`.
+    - Add a reference to `JsopX.RCLxComponents` in `JsopX.BlazorServerCore`.

 2. **Use Static Files in Razor Components**:
     - Create a Razor component that uses the shared static files.